May 23 – 25 fish report – Lake Erie on Fire

 In the lake’s shallowest area, Water is around 25 to 30 feet, which allows strong winds to kick up powerful waves.

 The Lake draws many sports anglers and has a large walleye fishery. guide boats take visitors out onto the lake to catch the smallmouth bass.
 Once frozen over, Ice fishing becomes very popular.

 The Lake has its own legendary monster Bessie most likely a massive sturgeon.

 The lake invaded by mayflies in 99 was viewed as a sign of the lake’s returning health and a balance of nature.

-Its rich soil, causes the region to have a large amount of concord grapes.
-Lake erie itself is also has algae blooms once in a while.
+Its rich soil causes the region to have many concord grapes.
+Lake Erie itself also has algae blooms once in a while.

-Lake Erie is a tail-like shape, and that is reflected in its name, which is erielhonan, the Iroquoian word meaning “long tail.”
-The lake is around 241 miles long, 57 miles wide and has 871 miles of beautiful shoreline, including its islands.
+Lake Erie is a tail-like shape, and that is reflected in its name, which is erie lhonan, the Iroquoian word meaning “long tail.”
+The lake is around 241 miles long and 57 miles wide and has 871 miles of beautiful shoreline, including its islands.

-Lake Erie on fire was formed by a receding glacier making it quite young — around 4,000 years old.
+Lake Erie on fire was formed by a receding glacier making it relatively young — around 4,000 years old.